willayy/SNNPy/README.md

 This NeuralNetwork modeling software was made for learnings-sake and is not made for performance in the first hand.
 It does not feature parallelism, hardware accelaration or  any usage of optimized BLAS algorithms.

-And such its a naive implementation of a neural network.
+And such it is a naive implementation of a neural network.

 #### Dependencies